ChrisCWerner/product-reviews/README.md

 ## Project setup

 For simplification, I've added the [`json-server`](https://github.com/typicode/json-server) dependency inside `package.json` as a dev dependency.
+The recommended approach is to create a separate project to handle backend services.

 ```bash
 # To install all dependencies: